Modelling Big, Heterogeneous, Non-Gaussian Spatial and Spatio-Temporal Data using FRK: Introduction

 \pkg{FRK} \citep{FRK_paper} is an \proglang{R} package for spatial/spatio-temporal statistical modelling and prediction.
-The main purpose of our article is to present a major upgrade to \pkg{FRK} that allows one to cater for many distributions within the exponential family using the spatial GLMM framework; we henceforth refer to it as \pkg{FRK} v2 and the original version as \pkg{FRK} v1. \pkg{FRK} v2 provides a unifying framework that handles large, spatial and spatio-temporal non-Gaussian (and Gaussian) data, and it can seamlessly ingest point-referenced and area-referenced data to solve spatial change-of-support problems.
+In this article, we present a major upgrade to \pkg{FRK} that allows one to cater for many distributions within the exponential family using the spatial GLMM framework; we henceforth refer to it as \pkg{FRK}~v2 and the original version as \pkg{FRK}~v1. \pkg{FRK}~v2 provides a unifying framework that handles large, spatial and spatio-temporal non-Gaussian (and Gaussian) data, and it can seamlessly ingest point-referenced and area-referenced data to solve spatial change-of-support problems.
 User-friendliness is a central focus of the package: Challenging statistical analyses may be tackled with only a few lines of intuitive, readable code.
-Optimal spatial prediction proceeds through the use of an empirical hierarchical statistical model (where likelihood-based estimates are substituted in place of unknown parameters) and a Monte Carlo (MC) algorithm, where a minimal number of user-level decisions is required. \pkg{FRK} v2 also accommodates the modelling of non-Gaussian spatial and spatio-temporal data on the surface of a sphere, a feature not offered by many other packages.
-Finally, although the primary motivation for this major upgrade is the modelling of non-Gaussian data, \pkg{FRK} v2 also allows for Gaussian data and the use of substantially more basis functions than \pkg{FRK} v1 when modelling the spatial process.
-Therefore, in a Gaussian setting, it is often able to achieve more accurate predictions than \pkg{FRK} v1.
+Optimal spatial prediction proceeds through the use of an empirical hierarchical statistical model (where likelihood-based estimates are substituted in place of unknown parameters) and a Monte Carlo (MC) algorithm, where a minimal number of user-level decisions is required. \pkg{FRK}~v2 also accommodates the modelling of non-Gaussian spatial and spatio-temporal data on the surface of a sphere, a feature not offered by many other packages.
+Finally, although the primary motivation for this major upgrade is the modelling of non-Gaussian data, \pkg{FRK}~v2 also allows for the use of substantially more basis functions than \pkg{FRK}~v1, which often results in more accurate predictions when in a Gaussian setting.

 The remainder of the paper is organised as follows.
-In Section \ref{SEC:Methodology}, we establish the statistical framework for \pkg{FRK} v2, and we describe model fitting and prediction using the \proglang{R} package \pkg{TMB} \citep{Kristensen_2016_TMB}.
-In Section \ref{SEC:IllustrativeExample}, we discuss the new functionalities in \pkg{FRK} v2, provide a variety of illustrative examples using simulated data, and demonstrate how using an increased number of basis functions can substantially improve predictive performance.
-In Section \ref{SEC:ApplicationStudy}, we present a comparative study between \pkg{FRK} v2 and several related packages, as well as real-world applications of \pkg{FRK} v2.
-Section \ref{SEC:Conclusion} gives a discussion and conclusions.
+In Section~\ref{SEC:Methodology}, we establish the statistical framework for \pkg{FRK}~v2, and we describe model fitting and prediction.
+In Section~\ref{SEC:IllustrativeExample}, we discuss and illustrate the new functionalities in \pkg{FRK}~v2.
+In Section~\ref{SEC:ApplicationStudy}, we present a comparative study between \pkg{FRK}~v2 and several related packages, as well as real-world applications of \pkg{FRK}~v2.
+Section~\ref{SEC:Conclusion} gives a discussion and conclusions.